JoshuaKWiles/movie-database-project/Release Version/README.txt

 3. Also ensure latest version of microsoft edge is installed

-4. To ensure python compatability, navigate to the "Movie Database\scraper" folder in cmd, and run the command "python main.py", this installs any lingering libraries prior to execution.
+4. To ensure python compatability, navigate to the "Movie Database\scraper" by folder in cmd by copying the folder path and entering the command "cd folderpath", where folderpath is the path copied

+5. Run the command "python main.py", this installs any lingering libraries prior to execution.

-5. Finally, run the "MovieDatabaseProject.exe" file.
+6. Finally, run the "MovieDatabaseProject.exe" file.